2024 Maryland Democratic presidential primary

-The 2024 Maryland Democratic presidential primary took place on May 14, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-118 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 Maryland Democratic presidential primary took place on May 14, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside two other state contests.
+95 delegates to the Democratic National Convention were allocated, with 23 additional unpledged delegates.

+Incumbent President Joe Biden announced his bid for a second term on April 25, 2023.
+Biden easily won the primary.
+While the option for uncommitted delegates, strengthened by the Uncommitted National Movement, received nearly 10% of the vote, it was not enough to win any delegates.